Emergency Services

 How to Treat a Dental Emergency

-In case of a dental emergency, Dr. Kim has listed a few common situations and instructions for what to do when faced with those scenarios.
+In case of a dental emergency, Dr. Raj has listed a few common situations and instructions for what to do when faced with those scenarios.

 Fractured Tooth